Mortimyrrh/Mycelia-Forge/Design Plan.md

 # Mycelia 1.16.4
 Forge

 ## Main Goal
 - To add a lightweight, super flat dimension for travelling a long distance.

 To achieve this, there will be various ways of teleporting in and out of the dimension using items, portals and Endermen.
-In the same way, every one block travelled in the nether is 8 blocks in the overworld.
+In the same way, every one block travelled in the nether is 8 blocks in the Overworld.
 Once in the Mycelial Network Dimension, the relative coordinates are 64 blocks to 1.
 This allows players to travel more distance faster.

-64:8:1 (an image will be added)
+![1 Block in the Mycelial Network is equal to,
+8 Blocks in the Nether is equal to,
+64 Blocks in the Overworld.](https://raw.githubusercontent.com/Mortimyrrh/Mycelia-Forge/main/icons/1-8-64%20x2.png)

+1 Block in the Mycelial Network is equal to
+8 Blocks in the Nether is equal to
+64 Blocks in the Overworld.

 ## FAQ:
 Yes, The mod is heavily inspired by Star Trek Discovery.